Quick answer

 Quick read

 Care depends on material and sole type.
 Canvas can be hand-washed cold and air dried.
-Leather needs a damp wipe and a suede brush on the sole.
+Leather wipes down with a damp cloth and takes a neutral conditioner once a season if it starts to dry out.
 Suede soles glaze over and need periodic brushing to restore grip.
 Tap screws loosen from normal use and need a Phillips-head screwdriver in the dance bag.
 Know when to maintain vs. replace: loose taps are maintenance; detached taps that won't re-secure are a replacement signal.

 Gear for this situation